 Wondering how to value a company using discounted cash flow analysis?
 Here we explore the discounted cash flow model and why this valuation method is important to use in conjunction with public and private comps when assessing the value of a business.

-What is discounted cash flow analysis?
+What is discounted cash flow (DCF) analysis?

-How do you conduct discounted cash flow analysis?
+How does discounted cash flow analysis work?

-To conduct a DCF analysis, assumptions must be made about a variety of factors, including a company’s forecasted sales growth and profit margins (its cash flow) as well as the rate of interest on the initial investment in the business, the cost of capital and potential risks to the company’s underlying value (aka discounted rate).
-The more insight into a company’s financials you have, the simpler it is to do.
+Conducting a discounted cash flow analysis involves making assumptions about a variety of factors, including a company’s forecasted sales growth and profit margins (its cash flow), the interest rate on the initial investment in the business, the cost of capital, and potential risks to the company’s underlying value (its discounted rate).
+All these considerations are then combined in a discounted cash flow model to shine light on the future cash flows of an investment.
+The more insight into a company’s financials you have, the simpler the process becomes.